tiagopereira/ast4310_h21/docs/index.md

 ## Communication
-- We will use an online forum to communicate.
-Details are still being worked on, this will be updated.
+- We will use the Institute's forum [Astro Discourse](https://astro-discourse.utenforuio.no/) for communication.
+You need to register before starting to use the forum.
+Please use your real name when registering so we can make sure only real UiO students use the forum (anonymous posting is possible after registering).
+Look for the [AST4310](https://astro-discourse.utenforuio.no/c/ast4310/6) category.

 ## Assessment